9Quid/WindowsServer2022-Lab/05-Windows11-AD-Join/README.md

 ## Objective

-The goal of this lab was to join a Windows client machine to the Active Directory domain, verify that domain user accounts could log in, and confirm that Group Policies were applied successfully
+The goal of this lab was to join a Windows client machine to the Active Directory domain, verify that domain user accounts could log in, and confirm that Group Policies were applied successfully.

 ### Step 1: Install Windows 11